-Indicative demand (for all sources of wate r in the system) Watering history 2018-19 Environmental assets Flow/Volume Required frequency (maximum dry interval) (from all sources of water) Environmental demands for water Potential Commonwealth environmental water contribution?
-River Murray from Hume Dam to Euston and Barmah-Millewa Forest 1 2 000-5 000 ML/day at Yarrawonga Weir throughout the year for native fish habitat to improve recruitment and population structures, and water quality in main river channel and Barmah-Millewa creeks.
-Annual Continuous requirement, therefore the environmental demands has been assessed as Moderate.
-High High priority for Commonwealth environmental watering (likely to receive water even under low water resource availability) 12 000 ML/day at Yarrawonga Weir for at least 7 days and up to 70 days in winter/spring targeting native fish habitat to improve recruitment and population structures (in-channel outcomes and anabranches).
+Indicative demand (for all sources of wate r in the system) Watering history 2019-20 Implications for future demands Environmental assets Flow/Volume Required frequency (maximum dry interval) (from all sources of water) Environmental demands for water Potential Commonwealth environmental water contribution?
+Likely environmental demand in 2020-21 if watering occurred as planned in 2019-20 River Murray from Hume Dam to Euston and Barmah-Millewa Forest 2 000-5 000 ML/day at Yarrawonga Weir throughout the year for native fish habitat to improve recruitment and population structures, and water quality in main river channel and Barmah-Millewa creeks.
+Annual Continuous requirement, therefore the environmental demands has been assessed as High.
+High High priority for Commonwealth environmental watering (likely to receive water even under low water resource availability) High Variable flows between 5000 and 9,500ML/day at Yarrawonga Weir from July to November Annual In-channel variability in 2018-19 was limited due to operational deliveries.
+Moderate High priority for Commonwealth environmental watering (likely to receive water even under low water resource availability) Moderate Freshes 12,000 ML/d - 18,000 ML/variable flow rate for at least 5 days, measured d/s Yarrawonga Weir during the period July to November for native fish habitat to improve recruitment and population structures (in-channel outcomes and anabranches).
 Would also provide carbon/productivity benefits to Edward-Wakool system during the cooler time of the year.
-4 in 5 years (4 years).
-Has been met in 3 of the last 5 years.
+5-10 in 10 years (2 years) Has been met in 4 of the last 6 years.
 Therefore the environmental demand has been assessed as Moderate.
-Moderate High priority for Commonwealth environmental watering (likely to receive water even under low water resource availability) 15 000 ML/day at Yarrawonga Weir for at least 7 days and up to 100-150 days in winter/spring targeting native fish habitat to improve recruitment and population structures (in-channel outcomes and giant rush wetlands).
+Moderate High priority for Commonwealth environmental watering (likely to receive water even under low water resource availability) Moderate Small overbank of 12,00015,000 ML/d for a minimum of 45 days measured d/s Yarrawonga between August to November, subject to natural cues, to improve recruitment and population structures (in-channel outcomes and giant rush wetlands).
 Would also provide carbon/productivity benefits to Edward-Wakool system during the cooler time of the year.
-1 in 2-3 years (5-6 years).
-Has been met or partially met in 2 of the last 5 years.
+4-8 in 10 years (2 years) Has been met or partially met in 3 of the last 6 years.
 Therefore the environmental demands has been assessed as Moderate.
 Moderate Option to be considered under a moderate to high water resource availability.
-25 000 ML/day at Yarrawonga Weir (unregulated flow) for at least 7 days (river red gum forest) and followed by flows of up to18 000 ML/day or greater for three to five months targeting Moira grassland.
-2-3 in 5 years (6 years) for river red gums.
-Annual (2 years) for Moira grass.
-For river red gum, the target has been met or partially met 2 in 5 years.
-For Moira grass the target has been met 2 in 5 years.
+Moderate 25 000 ML/day at Yarrawonga Weir (unregulated flow) for at least 7 days (river red gum forest) and followed by flows of up to18 000 ML/day or greater for three to five months targeting moira grassland.
+6-8 in 10 years (2-3 years) Annual (2 years) for moira grass.
+For river red gum, the target has been met or partially met 2 in 6 years.
+For moira grass the target has been met 2 in 6 years.
 Therefore the environmental demand has been assessed as High.
 High Reliant on large, unregulated flows.
 Commonwealth environmental water may extend the depth and duration of natural floods within current constraints (i.e. < 15 000 ML/day), subject to ecological need, water availability and assessment of risk and potential, adverse third party impacts.
-Yallakool - Wakool 5 Maintenance of native fish habitat and instream aquatic ~200 ML/day base flow for ~304 days during late winter to late Autumn (~61 GL).
+High Yallakool - Wakool Maintenance of native fish habitat and instream aquatic ~200 ML/day base flow for ~304 days during late winter to late Autumn (~61 GL).
 Note: winter base flows are a separate flow component and is included below.
-Annual Has been met 8 out of the past 9 years Low Likely to be met by consumptive demands except in a very dry year when CEW may be use to prevent system from being cut off vegetation Longitudinal connectivity Fish spawning, recruitment and ~800 ML/day peak for ~4 days rising from operational base flows for a period of 59 days in late winter to early spring with a gradual recession down to 430 ML/day (~51 GL in total, includes 200 ML/day base flow).
-First year of trial (one off managed event).
-First year of trial.
-High High priority for Commonwealth environmental watering to be assessed for environmental outcomes and extent of inundation. movement Nutrient cycling Water Quality ~430 ML/day for 41 days to maintain nesting habitat for Murray cod, and inundation for aquatic vegetation growth (~10 GL in total, includes ~200 ML/day base flow).
-To support Murray cod recovery post 2016 hypoxic blackwater event.
-Annual Has been met 7 out of the past 9 years High Priority for Commonwealth environmental water to continue ecosystem recovery ~540 ML/day peak for 4 days pulse/fresh over 20 days in late spring and ~530 ML/day peak for 6 days over 48 days in late spring/early summer with gradual recessions providing variability flows (~10 GL and ~17.85 GL, includes ~200 ML/day base flow).
-To support silver perch and Murray cod recovery Annual Has been met 7 out of the past 9 years High Priority for Commonwealth environmental water to continue ecosystem recovery
+Annual Has been met 8 out of the past 10 years Low Likely to be met by consumptive demands except in a very dry year when CEW may be use to prevent system from being cut off Low vegetation Longitudinal connectivity